Knewton/Zoidberg/EXAMPLE.md

     WRB      	JJ       	NNS      	VBD      	PRP      	VBP      	IN       	DT       	NN       	.

 ## Problem inference
-I think this problem is about Pigpen and his friends exchanging rocks and asks a single question.
+I think this problem is about Pigpen and Pigpen's friends exchanging rocks and asks a single question.

 ## Parsed problem
     Pigpen                  	had                     	some                    	rocks                   	.
     context                 	operator                	dynamic_variable        	unit                    	punctuation

-    Pigpen                  	kept                    	3                       	rocks                   	for                     	Pigpen                  	and                     	gave                    	the                     	remaining               	8                       	rocks                   	to                      	his friends             	.
+    Pigpen                  	kept                    	3                       	rocks                   	for                     	Pigpen                  	and                     	gave                    	the                     	remaining               	8                       	rocks                   	to                      	Pigpen's friends        	.
     context                 	operator                	constant                	unit                    	conjunction             	context                 	coordinating_conjunction	operator                	noise                   	solution_zero           	constant                	unit                    	conjunction             	context                 	punctuation

     How many                	rocks                   	did                     	Pigpen                  	have                    	in                      	the                     	beginning               	?